-In quarter 1 2019 the unemployment rate in South Africa was 27.0%.
-Impact 2 it increased to 29%.
-An additional 455 000 workers became unemployeds.
-The Likely impact of an increase in the unemployment rate on workers, to and resource utilisation.
+In quarter 1 2019 the unemployment rate in South Africa was 27.6%.
+In quarter 2 it increased to 29%.
+An additional 455 000 workers became unemployed.

+Evaluate the likely impact of an increase in the unemployment rate on workers, public finances and resource utilisation.